Persistent volumes

 - The volume status moves from

 pending→provisioning→bound.
-Binding is fast (a few seconds) and the underlying Hetzner block-storage volume is created automatically.
+Binding is fast (a few seconds) and the underlying storage volume is created automatically.

 Attaching to a container